NetApp/trident/README.md

     This will also be used in step 8 to provision the PVC on which Trident will store its metadata.

-    Edit either `sample-input/backend-ontap-nas.json`,
-    `sample-input/backend-ontap-san.json`,   or
+    In the Trident installer directory, edit either `sample-input/backend-ontap-nas.json`, `sample-input/backend-ontap-san.json`, or `sample-input/backend-solidfire.json` to
-    `sample-input/backend-solidfire.json` to refer to an actual ONTAP or SolidFire deployment (use `backend-ontap-nas.json` to provision NFS volumes from ONTAP and `backend-ontap-san.json` for iSCSI volumes).
+    refer to an actual ONTAP or SolidFire deployment (use `backend-ontap-nas.json` to provision NFS volumes from ONTAP and `backend-ontap-san.json` for iSCSI volumes).

 	If multiple clusters will be running Trident against the same backend, add the storagePrefix attribute, with a value that will be unique to your